 Under BSP rules, investments in bank premises, furniture, fixtures and equipment should not exceed 50% of a bank's unimpaired capital.
-As of December 31, 2019 and 2018, the Bank has satisfactorily complied with this BSP requirement.
+As of December 31, 2020 and 2019, the Bank has satisfactorily complied with this BSP requirement.

-In 2019, the Bank sold certain equipment, leasehold improvements, and furniture and fixtures with book value of P0.70 million, P0.64 million, and P0.38 million, respectively, with a total consideration of P1.13 million, at a loss of P0.59 million.
+In 2020, the Bank disposed certain furniture and fixtures, leasehold improvements, and transportation equipment with book value of P0.29 million, P0.76 million and P0.38 million, respectively, with a total consideration of P1.37million, at a loss of P0.07 million in 2020.
+While in 2019, the Bank sold certain equipment, leasehold improvements, and furniture and fixtures with book value of P0.70 million, P0.64 million, and P0.38 million, respectively, with a total consideration of P1.13 million, at a loss of P0.59 million in 2019.